We encourage students, faculty and staff to engage globally. Use the resources on this page to prepare for travel.

-If you are leaving the country for work or study, you must register with the University’s Global Activities Registry (GAR).
-Once registered with GAR, you’ll have no-fee insurance for travel related to academics, research, or business through Penn’s International SOS.
+If you are leaving the country for Penn-related work or study, you must register with the University’s Global Activities Registry (GAR).
+Once registered with GAR, you’ll have no-fee emergency health and security insurance.

-International SOS (using Penn Portal to subscribe to free alerts – no travel insurance included)
+International SOS Access (using Penn Portal to subscribe to free alerts – no travel insurance included)

 - Visit the Penn-ISOS Portal to receive free travel advisories and updates